 - Be transparent in your closest relationships.
 Be honest.
 Be vulnerable.
 And let your sisters in Christ help hold you up and hold you together.

 - Withdraw from the pressure and stress whenever you can.
 Take a nap.
 Turn off the phone.
 Eat good food.
 Go for a hike or soak in a bubble-bath.
 Give yourself the time that God gave to Elijah.

-Finally, if fear has a stronghold in your life, I encourage you to use these and other verses to write on note cards and place around your home, your workplace, and your car.
+Finally, dear friend, if fear has a stronghold in your life, I encourage you to use these and other verses to write on note cards and place around your home, your workplace, and your car.
 Reminding yourself of God’s promises will help your faith muscle grow.
 Perfect love drives out fear.
 So when you focus on the righteousness of God, the love of God will overshadow your fear.